 The municipality stands at about 4256 households which do not have access to basic sanitation.
-TCLM has a target of 1916 household in the financial year 2013/14.
+TCLM has a backlog of 2.9% household without access in 2014/15.
+Most of the affected areas are farm areas.
 Take note that sanitation delivery goes together with water supply i.e back-logs on bulk water supply halt sanitation delivery hence the municipality has put so much efforts on addressing the bulk water supply.
 The map (Map 09) presents the sanitation infrastructure.